Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Science in Engineering in Chemical Engineering, Tulane University, New Orleans, 2018
-* Doctoral Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2023
+* Doctorate of Philosophy in Chemical Engineering, University of Illinois at Chicago, Chicago, 2023

 Project & Work Experience
 ======

 * **R&D Data Scientist (2023-Present)** - Dow Polyurethanes
+  * Global analytics focal point for the Predictive Intelligence platform
+    * Lead the planning and execution of projects to enhance analytics capabilities and deliver business value through digital solutions
+    * Develop and implement machine learning, artificial intelligence, and other digital solutions to address complex formulation and business challenges
+    * Coordinate cross-functional collaborations between digital and experimental teams to identify opportunities, define needs, and apply innovative digital solutions effectively
+  * Member of the Industrial Intermediates & Infrastructure Learning Team leading the Digital Academy, Digital Innovation Internship Program Management Team

 * **Graduate Research Scientist (2018-2023)** - University of Illinois at Chicago, Supervised by Shafigh Mehraeen, PhD, and Gang Cheng, PhD
   * Thesis titled "Zwitterion Hydration and Ion Association Design Principles Elucidated by Simulation and Machine Learning"